 Therefore, if a (re)insurance intermediary located outside the EU/EEA is intending to transact a (re)insurance contract where the policyholder and the risk are located in an EU/EEA country, the (re)insurance intermediary must be authorised in the EU/EEA before transacting the contract.
 This may be done by the intermediary being authorised in the EU/EEA territory where the policyholder is located or by being authorised in another EU/EEA territory and passporting into the country where the policyholder is located by notifying its EU/EEA home state regulator.

-The adoption of Recommendation 9 by European national regulators means other than where all intermediaries in the chain are authorised within the EEA/EU, Lloyd’s Europe is not able to accept new or renewing business (both insurance and reinsurance) from intermediaries where the risk in question is for a policyholder in the EU/EEA state and the risk location for that risk is within the EU/EEA.
-This primarily impacts brokers and coverholders that have their authorisation in the UK from the Financial Conduct Authority (FCA) and previously conducted business within the EU in reliance on passporting rights.
+The adoption of Recommendation 9 by European national regulators means that Lloyd’s Europe is only able to accept new or renewing business (both insurance and reinsurance) from intermediaries where the risk in question is for a policyholder in the EU/EEA state and the risk location for that risk is also within the EU/EEA, if all intermediaries in the chain are authorised within the EEA/EU.
+This primarily impacts brokers and coverholders that have their authorisation in the UK from the Financial Conduct Authority (FCA) and previously conducted business within the EU/EEA in reliance on passporting rights.

 Lloyd’s Europe is working to ensure that, following Brexit, Lloyd’s policyholders across the EU/EEA can continue to access the underwriting expertise and financial security of the Lloyd’s market and their existing policies can continue to be serviced by the Lloyd’s market, including the payment of valid insurance claims.
 Where brokers and coverholders have established EU/EEA authorised companies Lloyd’s Europe has established fast track processes to onboard them.